FAQ - Frequently Asked Questions

 Q. Will my horse get turned out?

 A. Yes, we turn out horses everyday, unless the weather is extremely nasty.
 In fact, we strongly believe that the well-being and happiness of horses is greatly supported by daily turnout.
-All horses on our farm are turned out daily unless they are on veterinary orders to have "box rest".
+All horses on our farm are turned out daily unless they are on veterinary orders to have "box rest", in which case another horse will be kept indoors with them for company.

 Q. My horse needs company in the pasture.
 Can you arrange that?